Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 - This will display a chart on the worksheet and a Chart editor sidebar on the right side of the window.

-- To convert it to a Scatter Chart, select the Setup tab from the Chart editor sidebar and click on the dropdown menu under “Chart type”.
+- Select the Setup tab from the Chart editor sidebar and click on the dropdown menu under “Chart type” to convert it to a Scatter Chart.

 - From the chart options that you see, select the “Scatter chart”.
 It should be visible under either the “Suggested” or the “Other” category.